-Running a small business can be extremely stressful; it takes courage, confidence and lots of energy.
-You need to be prepared to take risks, to be inspirational, both for yourself and for any staff looking up to you and you have to keep on persevering when you feel dis-illusioned, when every day feels like a struggle.
+Running a small business can be extremely stressful; it takes courage, confidence, and lots of energy.
+You need to be prepared to take risks, and to be inspirational, both for yourself and for any staff looking up to you and you have to keep on persevering when you feel disillusioned when every day feels like a struggle.

-It is no wonder that over 50% of small business fail within the first 2 years!
-Once the start-up struggle has passed, you come to a happy place for a short while: You are running the show, you are in control, systems and processes are now established and you know what most days look like, business starts to prosper.
-Of course, that can also become quite stressful, you probably find yourself working longer hours to fit all the tasks into the day, your daily ‘to do’ list starts to spill over to the following day, things start to spiral a little out of control.
-That’s ok, you can expand, take on more staff, move to larger premises, get back on track…
+It is no wonder that over 50% of small businesses fail within the first 2 years!
+Once the start-up struggle has passed, you come to a happy place for a short while: You are running the show, you are in control, systems and processes are now established and you know what most days look like, and business starts to prosper.
+Of course, that can also become quite stressful, you probably find yourself working longer hours to fit all the tasks into the day, your daily ‘to-do’ list starts to spill over to the following day, and things start to spiral a little out of control.
+That’s ok, you can expand, take on more staff, move to larger premises, and get back on track…

-I have a never ending passion for the business and find it tremendously rewarding being able to encourage new people into the industry, train them to be great negotiators, whether they are working in the sales or lettings field, I love to bring out the very best in people by coaching to their strengths and helping them to understand and improve their weaknesses, giving fair appraisals, rewards for great work, critique where required and always looking at ways to improve.
+I have a never-ending passion for the business and find it tremendously rewarding being able to encourage new people into the industry and train them to be great negotiators, whether they are working in the sales or lettings field, I love to bring out the very best in people by coaching to their strengths and helping them to understand and improve their weaknesses, giving fair appraisals, rewards for great work, critique where required and always looking at ways to improve.

-For an independent review of your business and assessment of your staff engagement and customer experience, get in touch with JP Gardner & Associates today on 01923 627777 or email firstname.lastname@example.org.
+For an independent review of your business and assessment of your staff engagement and customer experience, get in touch with Social Angels today at 01923 627777 or email firstname.lastname@example.org.